lbrian357/mapbox-integration/README.md

 Uses mapbox datasets as a psuedo db & CMS for a collection of places in different cities

-These datasets gets consumed as a carousel that links to a mapbox map with it's varous points
+These datasets gets consumed as a carousel that links to a mapbox map with it's various longitude, latitude coordinates

 Dependencies:
 Mapbox GL JS (v1.12.0)